microsoft/botframework-components/docs/create-packages.md

 Packages are bits of bots that you want to reuse and/or share.
 They are simply standard NuGet or npm packages that contain any combination of the items listed below.

-- Complete sets of dialog files
+- Declarative files (.dialog, .lu, .lg, .qna)
-- Coded extensions like
+- Bot components like
   - Custom actions and triggers
   - Middleware
   - Adapters